KSU-Quantum-Capstone/CS4850-DL1/README.md

 4. Activate the environment with `conda activate quantum`.
 5. Install JupyterLab, the JupyterLab git extension, pre-commit, and black with `conda install -c conda-forge jupyterlab jupyterlab-git pre-commit black`.
 6. Install Qiskit with `pip install qiskit` for quantum computing development.
-7. Install visualization support for Qiskit with `pip install qiskit-terra[visualization]`.
+7. Install visualization support for Qiskit with `pip install qiskit[visualization]`.
 If this doesn't work it may be because use are using zsh, which is the default on newer MacOS systems.
 Use this command instead `pip install 'qiskit[visualization]'`.
 Note the extra quotes.
 8. To deactivate your current conda environment use the command `conda deactivate`.

 ### Setting Up Pre-Commit Hooks